enkidevs/curriculum/Python/Functional Programming/arrays-i/the-slice-built-in-function.md

   - 'ikne'
   - 'i'
   - 'enki'
-  - TypeError: 'str' object is not subscriptable
+  - TypeError: str object is not subscriptable